adobe-apiplatform/user-sync.py/docs/en/user-manual/setup_and_installation.md

     The Windows operating system enforces a file path length limit of 260 characters.
 When executing a Python PEX file, it creates a temporary location to extract the contents of the package.
-If the path to that location exceeds 260 characters, the script does not execute properly.
+If the path to that location exceeds 260 characters, the script will not execute properly.

     By default, the temporary cache is in your home folder, which may